Unsung Heroes of India: WWII's Indian Legion in Support of Germany

 The India Legion

-After the war was over the India legion decided to march to Switzerland but were detained by US troops on the way and handed over to the British.
+After the war was over, the India legion decided to march to Switzerland but was detained by US troops on the way and handed over to the British.

 Facts about the India Legion